blackballoons/blackballoons.github.io/_posts/2021-01-18-sun-is-a-rumor.md

 a tall order for the spirit expired

-In this great land of the grey
+In this great land of the past
 crowd roams as if nothing going
 nary a soul died on this soil coughing

 without mask without care
 have pickled brain with sour snout